 We are delighted to announce the appointment of Michael Buchanan as a trainee Electrical Engineer who joins us following the successful completion of an advanced apprenticeship in Electronic and Electrical Engineering.
 He is proving to be a reliable and proficient member of our team, and has now enrolled on an HNC in Electrical Engineering.
 Michael has already become an integral part of our business and we hope he will continue to flourish.

 His previous job was at Arrow Technical Services where he was an Electronic Manufacturing Engineer for 14 months.
 He has 2 A-Levels in Maths and Physics and completed his IPC Training and gained a Level 2 in Electronics and Engineering.
-Michael also started working at Inductelec earlier in the year and is currently studying for his HNC in Electrical Engineering at AMRC.
+Michael also started working at Inductelec earlier in the year and is currently studying Electrical Engineering at the Sheffield AMRC location.
 We welcome Michael as part of the team and look forward to working with him over the coming years.

 Inductelec will be exhibiting at Heat Treat 2017 in Columbus Ohio at the Greater Columbus Convention Centre on October 24-26, 2017.
 Our Booth number is 2534.
 Heat Treat 2017, the biennial show from the ASM Heat Treating Society, is considered the premier, can't-miss event for heat treating professionals in North America.
 This year's conference and expo will feature an exciting mix of new technology, exhibits, technical programming and networking events geared toward the heat treating industry.